 Future AIMA Work

-Several weeks after the adoption of the final rules, AIMA will launch a series of webinars, delving more deeply into the various components of the new rules.
+In the weeks to come, AIMA will be presenting a series of webinars delving more deeply into the various components of the new rules.
 See the "Upcoming Sessions and Replays" section of this webpage, below, for program announcements and replays of past sessions.

 AIMA will also launch a series of podcasts on some of the thornier aspects of the rules’ requirements with topics to be determined based on the terms of the final rules.